dd9jn/rfc4880bis/crypto-refresh.md

 If present, the checksum with its leading equal sign MUST appear on the next line after the base64 encoded data.

-Rationale for CRC-24: The size of 24 bits fits evenly into printable base64.
-The nonzero initialization can detect more errors than a zero initialization.

 ## An Implementation of the CRC-24 in "C" {#sample-crc24}

 {: sourcecode-name="sample-crc24.c"}